reservoirs have been built in West Virginia for Washington metropolitan area water suppliers

 The 5% of drinking water not supplied by the three major water supply agencies in Northern Virginia comes mostly from individual wells and small community systems for isolated subdivisions.
 In addition, the City of Manassas maintains an independent system, and sells processed drinking water to the Service Authority in Prince William County.

-The Prince William Service Authority has multiple, separate distribution systems.
+Prince William Water (known until 2024 as the Service Authority) has several separate distribution systems.
 The western system distributes water purchased from Fairfax and Manassas, while the eastern system distributes water purchased from just Fairfax.
 Small communal water systems distribute water supplied from wells to subdivisions on Bull Run Mountain, at Evergreen, and at Hoadley Manor.

 Small systems can be very expensive to operate.
 The Town of Hillsboro in Loudoun County initially used Hill Tom Spring as its water supply, then replaced it with a well-based system.
 After the Virginia Department of Health required the town to close down its well, Hillsboro drilled several new ones before finally discovering a location that produced 20-25 gallons per minute.